k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: contents of a metal container would be consumed along with the container if eaten by the player
 - Fix: all druid form bite attacks were suppressed when engulfed
+- Player can eat grass if polymorphed into an herbivore